Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 This file should give you a quick introduction.
 It won't cover everything.

 Sadly, there is official documentation for the schema .json files that I know of.
-I suggest having a look at `src/commands/helpers/types.ts`, which documents structure of the schema.json files as I deducted them from reading them.
+I suggest having a look at `src/helpers/types.ts`, which documents structure of the schema.json files as I deducted them from reading them.
 You can ignore the helper functions I put in there.
 They are only there to help validating the schema files.

 ## Build commands:

 You will need npm installed.

 Run these commands:
-* `npm install` -> only needs to happen once to get all dependencies
+* `npm install` -> only needs to happen once to get all dependencies and whenever you merge back changes from this repository.
 * `npm run fetch` -> grabs the latest schema files from mozilla
-* `npm run validate` -> validates that all the assumptions I made about the .json files are still true
+* `npm run validate:schemas` -> validates that all the assumptions I made about the .json files are still true
-* `npm run generate` -> generates one .ts per namespace and one index.ts file.
+* `npm run build` -> generates one .d.ts per namespace and one index.d.ts file in the lib folder.
-* `npm run build` -> to test if the generated files transpile correctly.
+* `npm run validate:lib` -> to test if the generated files are valid TypeScript.
+* `npm run all` -> execute all of the above (except npm install) in order.

 ## Overview

 As you might have read, this project grabs schema files from mozilla, parses them and then spits out typescript files.
 Here is a list of all folders and files in this project:
 - schemas: schema .json files downloaded from various sources.
-- src
+- lib: generated typescript definition files and one manually written file (index.js)
-  - commands: source for commandline commands to fetch and validate schemas, and to generate typescript files.
+- src: source for commandline commands to fetch and validate schemas, and to generate typescript files.
-  - generated: generated typescript files
 - fixes.json: fixes for schema files.. see below.

 ## fixes.json